stakater/mto-docs/content/learn/mto-vs-capsule.md

 ### Licence and support

-Capsule is open source with community support and commercial support available from Clastix.
+Capsule is open source, with community support and commercial support available from its maintainers.
 MTO is a commercial product with vendor support.
 For some organizations this decides the question before any feature comparison starts.

 ---